helmetjs/helmet/README.md

 <summary><code>helmet.crossOriginEmbedderPolicy()</code></summary>

 `helmet.crossOriginEmbedderPolicy` sets the `Cross-Origin-Embedder-Policy` header to `require-corp`.
 See [MDN's article on this header](https://developer.cdn.mozilla.net/en-US/docs/Web/HTTP/Headers/Cross-Origin-Embedder-Policy) for more.

-This middleware is not included when calling `helmet()` by default, and must be enabled explicitly.
-It will be enabled by default in the next major version of Helmet.

 Example usage with Helmet: